EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 ## What is a REST API?

-A REST API is an API that complies with the REST design standard (Thank you captain obvious!), but what is REST?
-REST is a style of architecture, which has to comply with a series of characteristics that I will talk about in the next paragraphs.
+A REST API is an API that follows the REST design standard (Thank you, captain obvious!), but what is REST?
+REST is an architectural style that must comply with a set of characteristics that I'll cover in the following sections.

 ### What are the characteristics of a REST API?

-Not all APIs are REST, numerous developers, at all levels, interchangeably use the term REST API to refer to any server that returns JSON or even action-oriented APIs, such as [RPC or gRPC]({{< ref path="/posts/software-architecture/que-es-grpc-y-para-que-sirven-los-protobuffers/index.md" lang="en" >}}), even large companies as Twitter and Facebook do not meet all the characteristics of a REST API, despite advertising their APIs as such.
+Not all APIs are REST APIs.
+Many developers, at all levels, use the term interchangeably to refer to any server that returns JSON, or even action-oriented APIs such as [RPC or gRPC]({{< ref path="/posts/software-architecture/que-es-grpc-y-para-que-sirven-los-protobuffers/index.md" lang="en" >}}).
+Even large companies like Twitter and Facebook don't meet all the characteristics of a REST API, despite advertising their APIs as such.

 {{<ad2>}}

 If you already know the brief technical part, skip this section.

-If we want to design a REST API we have to comply with a series of characteristics that define this design style.
-I summarize them briefly below:
+If we want to design a REST API we have to follow a set of characteristics that define this design style.
+I've summarized them briefly below:

-- **System with client-server architecture.** A system consisting of two parts, one that requests information and the other that provides it.
+- **System with client-server architecture.** A system consisting of two parts: one that requests information and the other that provides it.
 - **Stateless:** The result of a request must not depend on previous requests.
-That is, the client must provide everything necessary for its processing by the server, and the server must not store any session information.
+That is, the client must provide everything necessary for the server to process the request, and the server must not store any session information.
-- **Cacheable**: It must be possible to tag a response as cacheable to reuse it in subsequent similar responses.
+- **Cacheable**: It must be possible to mark a response as cacheable so it can be reused for subsequent, similar requests.
-- **Uniform interface for all clients.** URIs must ([Not be confused with URL](https://danielmiessler.com/study/difference-between-uri-url/)) refer to resources and each resource must have a unique URI.
-A resource can be a post, a user, a product, etc. For its part, the server sends representations of the resources (XML, JSON.
-TXT, etc), never the original resource.
-The client must be able to modify the original resource from the representation of the resource it receives from the server.
+- **Uniform interface for all clients.** URIs (not to be confused with [URLs](https://danielmiessler.com/study/difference-between-uri-url/)) must refer to resources, and each resource must have a unique URI.
+A resource can be a post, a user, a product, etc. The server, for its part, sends representations of the resources (XML, JSON, TXT, etc.), never the original resource.
+The client must be able to modify the original resource from the representation it receives from the server.
-    - **Access and modification of resources through a URI**: Remember that one thing is the resource itself and another is its representation.
-The client can specify the type of resource (XML, JSON, TXT, etc.) that it wishes to receive from the server.
+    - **Access and modification of resources through a URI**: Remember that the resource itself and its representation are different things.
+The client can specify the type of representation (XML, JSON, TXT, etc.) that it wishes to receive from the server.
-    - **Self-describing messages**: Each message must have enough information to understand how to process it.
+    - **Self-describing messages**: Each message must contain enough information for the client to understand how to process it.
-    - **Use of Hypermedia resources (HATEOAS):** the use of hyperlinks in the response that point to the related resources, so that the client can navigate the API from the responses it gets from the server.
+    - **Use of Hypermedia resources (HATEOAS):** the use of hyperlinks in the response that point to related resources, so that the client can navigate the API from the responses it receives from the server.
 - **Layered system:** In REST APIs, requests and responses go through different layers.
-The client and the server must be agnostic regarding the intermediary layers that exist between their communication.
+The client and the server must be agnostic about the intermediary layers that exist between them.
 - **Code on Demand (optional):** the server could send code, in the form of scripts or components, to extend the functionality of the client.

-If you want to delve deeper into each of these points, here are some resources that may be quite useful:
+If you want to delve deeper into each of these points, here are some resources that may be useful:

 In English: